Hello!

 Poop

 Your baby’s poop may change when you start introducing solid foods.
-Poop will become firmer, may have a stronger odour, and may contain pieces of food.
+Poop may become firmer, have a strong odour, and contain pieces of food.
 Brown, tan, yellow, and green are all normal colours for a baby’s poop.
+It can be normal for children to focus and turn red when pooping, as long as the stool is still soft when it comes out.

 Teething